mikerudenko/my-audits/posts/smart-contract-audit-checklist.md

 When conducting a security audit for Solidity smart contracts, it's essential to cover a wide range of aspects to ensure the code's safety and integrity.
 Below, we provide a comprehensive checklist of questions and considerations to help guide your security audit process.
 These questions cover various aspects, including access control, asset flow, control flow, data flow, assumptions, dependencies, and security checklists.

 ### [@0xBeirao](https://github.com/0xBeirao) Checklist
-> This guy created another Greate ALL-IN-ONE checklist about Code Questions, Access Control, Vaults, ERC20, ERC721, Proxies, Signature, Locktime for staking, Account Abstraction, AMMs, Lending, MultiChains, Merkle Trees, LZ, ChainLink, Uniswap.
+> This guy created another great ALL-IN-ONE checklist about Code Questions, Access Control, Vaults, ERC20, ERC721, Proxies, Signature, Locktime for staking, Account Abstraction, AMMs, Lending, MultiChains, Merkle Trees, LZ, ChainLink, Uniswap.
 Check this [out](https://www.beirao.xyz/blog/Security-checklist)!

 ### [@Composable_Sec](https://twitter.com/Composable_Sec) Verification Standard
 >This company has created a Smart Contract Verification System Standard.
 You can find it [here](https://github.com/ComposableSecurity/SCSVS), where there are 24 topics about smart contract verification requirements.